THE PLACE TO EXPLORE

 Play, experience, marvel – these are the three key words of the Salzburg Toy Museum.
 It is located in the old town not far from the famous horse sponges.
 Not only can your children discover lots of fascinating toys here, they can also play.

-Whether building blocks, dexterity or balancing, you can really let off steam on two levels and in different adventure worlds.
+Whether building blocks, dexterity or balancing, you can really let off steam on two levels and in various adventure worlds.
 Changing special exhibitions provide additional fun.
-This year there will be interactive exhibitions on building blocks and bricks and on outdoor games that have often been forgotten.
+This year there are interactive exhibitions on building blocks and bricks and often forgotten outdoor games.

 The puppets dance

 The actors are small, but otherwise everything here is like in the big theaters and opera houses.
-Great productions, fascinating costumes and stage sets and many “stars”.
+Big productions, fascinating costumes and stage sets and lots of “stars”.
 The Salzburg Marionette Theater has been delighting visitors for over 100 years.

 Mozart’s Magic Flute is performed here, as is the famous musical “The Sound of Music”.
 Punch and Judy shows and fairy tales are performed especially for children, as are well-known stories.
 There are also afternoon performances that only last an hour.